jcoliz/yofi/YoFi.SampleGen/YoFi.SampleGen.Exe/README.md

 ﻿# Sample Generator

 This console app will create the needed sample data.
-Note that currently, this is all done by the tests.
-Moving that to the console app is a TODO.
+Previously, I used outputs from various tests as the sample data files.
+It was pretty scattershot.
+So here with the command-line utility, I bring it into a single regime.

 The console app needs to create a single consistent set of data.
 That is, it should only call the Generate() methods ONCE.
 This is an important distinction versus the tests, as the tests call